UPDATED: JANUARY 4, 2022

 Will there be separate section for vaccinated vs unvaccinated patrons?

 - No, we will not be allocating seats according to vaccination status.

 I’m vaccinated.
 Do I need to wear a mask?

-- To ensure we are creating the safest environment possible for our artists, patrons, and staff, we are requiring all audience members to wear a mask continuously while indoors at Arts Commons, regardless of vaccination status.
+- To ensure we are creating the safest environment possible for our artists, patrons, and staff, we are requiring all audience members to wear a mask continuously while indoors at the High Performance Rodeo, regardless of vaccination status.
 Audience members may only remove their mask while eating or drinking.

 Are artists exempt from this policy?

-- Those who are performing, presenting or speaking on the Big Secret Theatre stage or any of the Arts Commons stages will be able to remove their masks for the duration of their performance or event.
+- Those who are performing, presenting or speaking on a High Performance Rodeo stage will be able to remove their masks for the duration of their performance or event.

 I have a medical exemption from wearing a mask.
 What do I do?

 - At this time, we must require masks for all patrons, staff and volunteers at events for the safety of all involved.
 If you can provide the appropriate documentation to support a medical exemption (see the Government of Alberta guidelines on medical exemptions here https://www.alberta.ca/masks.aspx#exceptions) please contact our box office and we can discuss re-scheduling or refunding your tickets.